Epinikion/epiCFG-Schedule-Type/README.md

 ## Features

 - **Multiple Scheduling Options**: Includes diverse scheduling types such as Linear, Clamp-Linear, Inverse-Linear, PCS, Cosine, Sine, V-Shape, A-Shape, and Interval schedules.
+- **Multiple Selection**: You can select multiple schedules and the script will process them.

 ## Installation